Aru va`en: A Keeping of the Troth

 Twelve beside me.

-His eyes passed over Harrow, Sable, Murn, Little Vey, Brindle, Keld, Ash, Rook, Yarrow, Thorn, Ostra, Fen.
+The Hrovan’s eyes passed over Harrow, Sable, Murn, Little Vey, Brindle, Keld, Ash, Rook, Yarrow, Thorn, Ostra, and Fen.

 Last, they came to me.